biodiversitydata-se/spatial-service/sbdi/README.md

     └── spatial-service-config.yml -> /home/mats/src/biodiversitydata-se/spatial-service/sbdi/data/config/spatial-service-config.yml
 ```

-You'll also need to create a directory named `/data/spatial-data`.
+You'll also need to create the directories `/data/spatial-data` and `/data/geoserver_data_dir`.

 ### Database
 An empty database will be created the first time the application starts.
 You can then export the database from production and import it.

+### GeoServer
+By default the development configuration will use a local GeoServer running at http://localhost:8079/geoserver.
+Alternatively you can use the production GeoServer (for read-only).
+Change `geoserver.url` to https://spatial.biodiversitydata.se/geoserver.

 ## Usage
 Run locally: